 The Ría Celestún Biosphere Reserve is located in the northwest part of the Yucatán Península, in a coastal strip that includes the limits of the Campeche and Yucatán States.

-It is limited to the west by the Gulf of Mexico, to the north by the El Palmar National Reserve and to the south by Los Petenes National Biosphere Reserve.
+It is limited to the west by the Gulf of Mexico, to the north by the El Palmar National Reserve and the south by Los Petenes National Biosphere Reserve.

 - a marine shallow continental platform